-Enable this setting to allow users to confirm the address before the validation process.
+Confirm Before Validation: Enable this setting to allow users to confirm the address before the validation process.
 If this setting is disabled, the users will not be shown the validated address returned from the selected shipping carrier, on the checkout page.

 Instead, the address returned is directly taken into account in the back-end, to proceed with the order.

-Once this checkbox is ticked, following settings:
+Once this checkbox is ticked, the following settings will appear:

 Confirm Using: For confirming the address with your customers, you can either use a pop-up window or display address inline to the checkout page.